McTavishLab/physcraper/mds/INSTALL.md

 deactivate
 ```

-Do this after you are finisged working with physcraper.
+Do this after you are finished working with physcraper.

 # II.
 Checking for dependencies